 In response to my post on President Houston… this just in from Mr. Big Food’s Dad… Marica— This is actually a “three-fer” in Texas…It’s Texas Independence day, Sam Houston day, and Texas Flag day… Having a “three-fer” of these important days is typical Texas efficiency… Love from Texas, Mr. Big Food’s Dad Now, see, there’s

-This entry is part 2 of 24 in the series Anniversaries and Holidays Portrait by Thomas Flintoff Today is the anniversary of President Houston’s birth in 1793.
+Portrait by Thomas Flintoff Today is the anniversary of President Houston’s birth in 1793.
 What’s that, you say?
 You don’t recall a President named ‘Houston’?
-That, my dear friends, is because you are not up on your Texas history &/or because you
+That, my dear friends, is because you are not up on your Texas history &/or because you do not have Anniversaries and Holidays (1928) sitting on your desk.
+Sam Houston was the first

-This entry is part 1 of 24 in the series Anniversaries and Holidays This month’s Crappy Old Book of the Month is Anniversaries and Holiday: A Calendar of Days and How to Observe Them by Mary Emogene Hazeltine, Principal, Library School, and Associate Professor of Bibliography, University of Wisconsin, 1928.
-I imagine that from time
+This month’s Crappy Old Book of the Month is Anniversaries and Holiday: A Calendar of Days and How to Observe Them by Mary Emogene Hazeltine, Principal, Library School, and Associate Professor of Bibliography, University of Wisconsin, 1928.
+I imagine that from time to time this month I will also draw on related calendar books– of

 On September 21, 1780, General Benedict Arnold betrayed his country when he gave the British information that could allow them to capture the American fort at West Point on the Hudson River in New York.
 The short story is that “he hungered for money to support the lifestyle he enjoyed with his young wife,